Calibre Platform Support Overview and Roadmap

 Discontinued, not supported for new releases

-· Calibre releases running on RHEL 8 require an AOK MGC_HOME tree and support for the AVX2 CPU instruction set.
+· Calibre releases running on RHEL 8 or RHEL 9 require an AOK MGC_HOME tree

-· Calibre releases running on SLES 15 require support for the AVX2 CPU instruction set.
+· Calibre releases running on SLES 15 require an SOA MGC_HOME tree

-· Calibre releases 2024.3 and later running on RHEL/CentOS 7 or SLES 12 require an AOJ MGC_HOME tree and support for the AVX2 CPU instruction set.
+· Calibre releases through 2025.2 running on RHEL 7 or SLES 12 require an AOJ MGC_HOME tree

 · Please see Table 1, Calibre Platform Identifiers, for full details on which platform identifiers that can be used with each OS version.